busykoala/helm-intro/README.md

 helm diff rollback -n helm-intro intro 1
 ```

-This looks good, rolling back will again set the replica to 1.
+This looks good, rolling back will again set the color to green.
 Let's go with that change and rollback the release.

 ```bash